 Is representing your corporate brand important?
 Include your company logo in the survey title and use your brand color palette.
 Now if you’re sending a fun opinion poll to your friends about an upcoming party, then a plain survey might prompt them to make other plans, so feel free to let loose.

 Good design is about allowing the content to take the front seat.
 Most people skim when reading online so it’s important to make your text as easy as possible to read.
 To maximize legibility of your questions, consider increasing the text size of your questions and answer options.
-Sizes 3 & 4 in our theme editor work well for easy reading.

-Typically, san-serif fonts like Arial, Helvetica, and Verdana work best for the web based surveys.
+Typically, sans-serif fonts like Arial, Helvetica, and Verdana work best for the web based surveys.
 If your survey contains long passages of text, consider using a serif font such as Georgia or Garamond, which are both appealing and easy to read.
 And while you may be tempted to choose a colorful background color for your survey, remember that it will reduce the color contrast and visually compete with the text, making reading a challenge.
 Try to make sure the color of your text contrasts with the page background—black or dark gray text on white background might look a touch plain, but it offers the highest color contrast.

 We’ve seen that keeping your total survey length as short as possible is a good way to design a survey that increases response rates.
 However, in cases where you are designing a longer survey, it’s good to manage your respondents’ expectations.

 Next time your colleague or manager asks you to make the survey “pop” a little more, refer them to this blog post…with a smile of course.